LEMOYNE STAR 6 INCH

 - see the reviews! (left sidebar)

 These are just a few of the extra blocks using these shapes.

 The shapes are a perfect introduction for beginners.
 Make 9-patches, Sawtooth Squares, Hour Glass, and other blocks with these shapes if you aren't ready for an 8-pointed star.

 Everything is easier with Inklingo—no measuring, no templates, no worries about straight grain, a line to cut on, a line to sew on—and there are detailed instructions for sewing and pressing on the All About Inklingo blog, so jump in!
 It's fun!

 The shapes are larger than the ones in the free Inklingo Shape Collection, but the ideas and worksheets in that downloadable shape collection are perfect for this too.

 My Mistake!
-I shouldn't have named this collection "LeMoyne Star" because that is just the tip of the iceberg.
+I probably shouldn't have named this collection "LeMoyne Star" because that is just the tip of the iceberg.
 Please don't limit yourself to a few stars.

 Love the lines.
 Quilt more!